Poinsettia: In culture

 Aztec people use the plant to produce red dye and as an antipyretic medication.
-In Nahuatl, the language of the Aztecs, the plant is called cuetlaxōchitl, meaning 'flower that grows in residues or soil'.
-Today it is known in Mexico and Guatemala as flor de nochebuena or simply nochebuena, meaning 'Christmas Eve flower'.
-In Spain it is known as flor de Pascua or Pascua, meaning 'Easter flower'.
+In Nahuatl, the language of the Aztecs, the plant is called cuetlaxōchitl, meaning "flower that grows in residues or soil", or, literally, "excrement flower", because: "Birds would eat the seeds and deposit them somewhere, and so it seemed that the seeds would germinate and grow from bird droppings."
+Today it is known in Mexico and Guatemala as flor de nochebuena or simply nochebuena, meaning "Christmas Eve flower".
+In Spain it is known as flor de Pascua or Pascua, meaning "Easter flower".
 In Chile and Peru, the plant became known as the "crown of the Andes".

-The plant's association with Christmas began in 16th-century Mexico, where legend tells of a girl, commonly called Pepita or María, who was too poor to provide a gift for the celebration of the nativity of Jesus and was inspired by an angel to gather weeds from the roadside and place them in front of the church altar.
-Crimson blossoms sprouted from the weeds and became poinsettias.
-From the 17th century, Franciscan friars in Mexico included the plants in their Christmas celebrations.
-The star-shaped leaf pattern is said to symbolize the Star of Bethlehem, and the red color represents the blood sacrifice of the crucifixion of Jesus.
+From the 17th century, friars of the Franciscan Christian religious order in Mexico included the plants in their Christmas celebrations.
+The star-shaped leaf pattern is said to symbolize the Star of Bethlehem, the red color represents the blood shed during the sacrifice of Jesus' crucifixion, and the white leaves represent the purity of Jesus.
+The use of the poinsetta during Christmastide is additionally related to a Christian folk story in Mexico about a poor girl named Pepita:

 Poinsettias are popular Christmas decorations in homes, churches, offices, and elsewhere across North America, as a result of an extensive marketing campaign by the Ecke family that began by shipping free poinsettias to television stations for use on-air.
 In the US, December 12 is National Poinsettia Day, marking the anniversary of Joel Roberts Poinsett's death.